To view larger, click the Vimeo logo.

 SIGN REVIEW BOARD; Gerald Geisinger, Tim Yerman, Dave Kuhar, Tara M. Ward, Joseph Koscovics

 ZONING BOARD OF APPEALS; Bruno Frate, Greg Patt, Michael Wildermuth, Harry Siskind, Joseph Palmer

 If you see these folks during the Holidays, please let them know that you appreciate their service.
 They really do a lot to help preserve and enhance the quality of life we all enjoy in Willoughby.

 We’re #16 on CNN Money’s list!
 Check out the News-Herald’s coverage right here.

-The City of Willoughby has initiated a program for certain owners of single and two family homes, who may be eligible to receive a financial grant, for improvements to aid in the reduction of risk of a sanitary sewer backup.
+The City of Willoughby offers a program for certain owners of single and two-family homes who may be eligible to receive a financial grant, for improvements to aid in the reduction of risk of a sanitary sewer backup.

 Eligibility details and a grant application are available below.
 The signed application and supporting documentation can be mailed or dropped off at the Service Department at City Hall, Monday – Friday from 8:00 am – 4:30 pm.

 - Certain owners of single family and two-family dwellings are eligible to receive a financial grant in the amount of seventy-five percent (75%) of the improvement with a maximum grant of One Thousand Five Hundred Dollars ($1,500) to aid in the reduction of risk of a sanitary sewer backup in single family and two-family dwellings.

 - Applications for a grant must be made by the property owner on a form provided by the City.
 The owner shall be responsible for compliance with the program requirements and completion of any funded improvement.